True North Health

 Testing

 We offer MANY different types of diagnostic and functional testing.
-Some testing is done via applied kinesiology (muscle testing), some is done via blood, saliva, urine, and/or stool testing.
+Some testing is done via applied kinesiology (muscle testing), and some are done via blood, saliva, urine, and/or stool testing.

-Cost for testing will be discussed with you at the same time as other testing details.
-You are not only welcome, but encouraged, to take an active role in the process and discuss with your provider the pros, cons and alternatives to testing and barriers that you anticipate (including cost) so we can work together to develop a realistic plan, with or without additional testing.
+The cost for testing will be discussed with you at the same time as other testing details.
+You are not only welcome but encouraged, to take an active role in the process and discuss with your provider the pros, cons, and alternatives to testing and barriers that you anticipate (including cost) so we can work together to develop a realistic plan, with or without additional testing.

 Some of our assessment bundles and panels can be viewed in the online store (COMING SOON).